 A favorite nine hole course in southeast Rutherford County, parts of which are nestled against the Second Broad River.

 Two eighteen hole courses in west Rutherford County in the Lake Lure area.
 Both are semi-private, owned by the Rumbling Bald Property Owners Association.
 Both are beautiful, excellent, championship courses, superbly maintained.

-Forest City maintains an inexpensive, nine-hole course, where the greens play surprisingly smooth for a municipal!
+Forest City maintains an inexpensive, nine-hole course, where the greens play surprisingly smooth for a muni!

-Lake Lure is available to enjoy swimming (public beach and water park), wake boarding, skiing, kayaking, boating, and fishing.
+Lake Lure is available for swimming (public beach and water park), wake boarding, skiing, kayaking, boating, and fishing.
 There are two marinas, rentals of just about everything, and various vendors to make life a beach!

-On the other side of Rutherford County in Golden Valley is the new Jellystone Park with it's family themed water park, camping, and so many activities!
+On the other side of Rutherford County in Golden Valley is Jellystone Park with it's family themed water park, camping, and so many activities!

 Just northeast of us is Lake James, which covers over 6,800 acres, with the same kind of lake activities available, including a free, public boat ramp.

 If you're looking for Category 2 and 3 white-water adventures, try a French Broad Rafting trip on the north-flowing French Broad River, just north of Asheville, near Marshall, NC.

 The Green River, the Broad River and the Rocky Broad River all offer fishing, plus you'll probably find a few swimming holes, too.